Afghan forces launch mission to retake northern city from Taliban

 KABUL Afghan troops have begun a counterattack against Taliban fighters who seized control of the northern provincial capital of Kunduz on Monday, the government said.

-"Fresh troops have arrived in Kunduz and an operation has been launched," the Defense Ministry said in a statement on Tuesday.
+"Fresh troops have arrived in Kunduz and an operation has been launched," the Defence Ministry said in a statement on Tuesday.

 It said government forces had retaken the city prison and the provincial police headquarters that were overrun on Monday night.